Latest statistics showing changes in UK productivity and comparisons of UK productivity with other G7 countries.Jump to full report >>

 Productivity across the whole UK economy, measured by output per hour, is estimated to have increased by 0.9% in 2015, the most since 2011, though still below historical trends.
 After improving in the first three-quarters of the year, productivity fell in Q4 2015 by 1.2% compared with the previous quarter (due to more hours being worked).

-In Q1 2016, early ‘flash’ estimates of productivity show that it increased by 0.4% on a quarterly basis.
-Compared with a year ago, productivity was unchanged (on this preliminary estimate).
+In Q1 2016, productivity increased by 0.5% on a quarterly basis.
+Compared with a year ago, productivity was up 0.4%

 In 2014, based on GDP per hour, the UK came sixth highest out of the G7 countries, with Germany top and Japan bottom.
 UK productivity was 18 percentage points below the average of the rest of the G7 countries, the widest productivity gap since at least 1991 (when the ONS data series began).
 Since 2007, only Italy has seen weaker productivity growth than the UK among G7 countries.